vyasenov/manski-nonparametric-bounds/README.md

 # manski-nonparametric-bounds
- Stata code to estimate various non-parametric bounds proposed by Charles Manski and co-authors.
+Estimate various non-parametric bounds proposed by Charles Manski and co-authors.

  See the referenced papers below for more details.